buildingwheels/ShallowGuess/README.md

 # Shallow Guess

 A chess engine powered by neural networks.
+Still in early preview, work in progress.

 ## Board Representation